IBM/ddc-cloud-native-security-labs/workshop/lab-03/README.md

 1. Use the builder image and runtime image to build the application image

-    ```
+    ```bash
     cd $ROOT_FOLDER/web-app
     ```

 1. Run a multistage S2I build, to build the application.

-    ```
+    ```bash
     ~/s2i/s2i build . $DOCKER_USERNAME/s2i-open-liberty-builder:0.1.0 authors --runtime-image $DOCKER_USERNAME/s2i-open-liberty:0.1.0 -a /tmp/src/target -a /tmp/src/server.xml
     ```

     Let's break down the above command:

-    - s2i build . - Use [`s2i build`](https://github.com/openshift/source-to-image/blob/master/docs/cli.md#s2i-build) in the current directory to build the Docker image by combining the builder image and sources
+    * s2i build . - Use [`s2i build`](https://github.com/openshift/source-to-image/blob/master/docs/cli.md#s2i-build) in the current directory to build the Docker image by combining the builder image and sources
-    - $DOCKER_USERNAME/s2i-open-liberty-builder:0.1.0 - This is the builder image used to build the application
+    * $DOCKER_USERNAME/s2i-open-liberty-builder:0.1.0 - This is the builder image used to build the application
-    - authors - name of our application image
+    * authors - name of our application image
-    - --runtime-image $DOCKER_USERNAME/s2i-open-liberty:0.1.0 - Take the output of the builder image and run it in this container.
+    * --runtime-image $DOCKER_USERNAME/s2i-open-liberty:0.1.0 - Take the output of the builder image and run it in this container.
-    - -a /tmp/src/target -a /tmp/src/server.xml - The `runtime-artifact` flag specifies a file or directory to be copies from builder to runtime image.
+    * -a /tmp/src/target -a /tmp/src/server.xml - The `runtime-artifact` flag specifies a file or directory to be copies from builder to runtime image.
 The runtime-artifact is where the builder output is located.
 These files will be passed into the runtime image.

 1. Run the newly built image to start the application on your local machine in the background,

-    ```
+    ```bash
     docker run -d --rm -p 9080:9080 authors
     ```

 1. Check the container is running successfully,

-    ```
+    ```bash
     docker ps -a
     CONTAINER ID    IMAGE    COMMAND    CREATED    STATUS    PORTS    NAMES
     7ba756f5f45b    authors    "/opt/ol/helpers/run…"    5 seconds ago    Up 4 seconds    0.0.0.0:9080->9080/tcp, 9443/tcp    optimistic_elbakyan